awsdocs/amazon-ec2-user-guide/doc_source/add-instance-store-volumes.md

 ## Adding Instance Store Volumes to an AMI<a name="adding-instance-storage-ami"></a>

 You can create an AMI with a block device mapping that includes instance store volumes\.
-After you add instance store volumes to an AMI, any instance that you launch from the AMI includes these instance store volumes\.
-When you launch an instance, you can omit volumes specified in the AMI block device mapping and add new volumes\.
+If you launch an instance with an instance type that supports instance store volumes and an AMI that specifies instance store volumes in its block device mapping, the instance includes these instance store volumes\.
+If the number of instance store volumes in the block device mapping exceeds the number of instance store volumes available to the instance, the additional instance store volumes are ignored\.

-**Important**
+**Considerations**
-For M3 instances, specify instance store volumes in the block device mapping of the instance, not the AMI\.
++ For M3 instances, specify instance store volumes in the block device mapping of the instance, not the AMI\.
 Amazon EC2 might ignore instance store volumes that are specified only in the block device mapping of the AMI\.
++ When you launch an instance, you can omit non\-NVMe instance store volumes specified in the AMI block device mapping or add instance store volumes\.

 **To add instance store volumes to an Amazon EBS\-backed AMI using the console**